rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 * The label counter is incremented at match time, not at semantic action evaluation time.
-* Compilation depends on bash.
+* Compilation depends on Bash.
 * Assembly code in code generator is hard to read.

 In the poster article, I also had a few notes about